Dolores del Río: Early life and education

-María de los Dolores Asúnsolo y López Negrete was born in Victoria de Durango, Mexico on 3 August 1904, daughter of Jesús Leonardo Asúnsolo Jacques, son of wealthy farmers and director of the Bank of Durango, and Antonia López Negrete, who belonged to one of the richest families in the country, whose lineage went back to Spain and the viceregal nobility.
+María de los Dolores Asúnsolo y López Negrete was born in Victoria de Durango, Mexico on 3 August 1904, (Note: Del Río gave her birth date as 3 August 1906 when she arrived in the U.S., reportedly to avoid ageism in the film industry.
+Although her year of birth has also been reported as 1905, she was born in 1904.) daughter of Jesús Leonardo Asúnsolo Jacques, son of wealthy farmers and director of the Bank of Durango, and Antonia López Negrete, who belonged to one of the richest families in the country, whose lineage went back to Spain and the viceregal nobility.
 Antonia Negrate's first cousin was Agustín López-Negrete who was wounded in the foot September 1894 by Pancho Villa.

 Her parents were members of the Mexican aristocracy that existed during the Porfiriato (period in the history of Mexico when the dictator Porfirio Díaz was the president).
-On her mother's side, she was a cousin of the filmmaker Julio Bracho and of actors Ramón Novarro (one of the ‘Latin Lovers’ of the silent cinema) and Andrea Palma (another prominent actress of the Mexican cinema).
+On her mother's side, she was a cousin of the filmmaker Julio Bracho and of actors Ramón Novarro (one of the 'Latin Lovers' of the silent cinema) and Andrea Palma (another prominent actress of the Mexican cinema).
 On her father's side, she was a cousin of the Mexican sculptor Ignacio Asúnsolo and the social activist and model María Asúnsolo.
 Additionally, she was the aunt of the actress Diana Bracho.

 Del Río's family lost all its assets during the Mexican Revolution that spanned from 1910 to 1920.
 Durango aristocratic families were threatened by the insurrection that Pancho Villa was leading in the region.
 The Asúnsolo family decided to escape, her father to the United States, and she and her mother to Mexico City on a train, disguised as peasants.
 In 1912, the Asúnsolo family reunited in Mexico City and lived under the protection of then-president Francisco I. Madero, who was a cousin of Mrs. Asúnsolo.